SpaIndex.com: Guide to Day Spas and Stay Spas

 The ionic foot bath has been criticized by some for being a hoax.
 However, Dr. Sairwaa Prevost — a board-certified internist who is on staff at Eisenhower Medical Center in Rancho Mirage, Calif., and has her own medical spa there as well - said the science behind the ionic foot baths makes sense.

-Well, yes, there is the principle that everything is connected through the feet, but there is NO reflexology involved in an Ionic Foot Bath, itself.
+Well, yes, there is the principle that everything is connected through the feet, but we have yet to see reflexology routinely involved in an Ionic Foot Bath treatment.
 Reflexology is a therapeutic method of relieving pain by actually stimulating predefined pressure points on the feet and hands.
 Like Hayley, who felt better when eliminating wheat, dairy and sugar from her diet, we agree that most people would feel better from a session of reflexology.
 But what of the bath, itself?
 Dr. Prevost owns a medi-spa.
 Does she offer a Detox Foot Bath?

 Prevost does not offer detox foot baths at her spa.
 She heard about the process from two patients - a man with AIDS and a woman with breast cancer.
 Both patients have been doing regular detox baths to complement traditional medicine.